Topics covered: Cell Potentials and Free Energy

 And the system would come to equilibrium at that time when the concentration is the same on both sides.

 And then there would no longer be any potential.

-The value of E knot for this cell is equal to zero, because we have the same half-reactions that would take place on both sides.
-So, E knot is equal to zero volts in the concentration cell.
+The value of E nought for this cell is equal to zero, because we have the same half-reactions that would take place on both sides.
+So, E nought is equal to zero volts in the concentration cell.
 And which way do electrons go?

 Well, here is how you can think of it.